umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Usage/index.md

 It is also possible to see the top 50 media files on your live environment.

-The list shows the name of the file, its path, size, and whether it is a jpeg or a png.
+The list shows the name of the file, its path, size, and type (whether it is a jpeg or a png file).

 ![top 50 media files](images/Top-50-media.png)